Skip Ribbon Commands

 Genetics Clinic

-The Genetic Counselling Clinic at Sengkang General Hospital (SKH) is supported by the SingHealth Duke-NUS Genomic Medicine Centre.
+The Genetic Counselling Clinic at Sengkang General Hospital (SKH) is supported by the genetic counsellors from SingHealth Duke-NUS Genomic Medicine Centre.
 Patients may be referred to the genetic counselling clinic by their primary physician for pre-test genetic counselling.
 Individuals with a family history of a heritable disorder may also be referred to the clinic for genetic counselling.

 The process of genetic counselling integrates the following: